 Here are the links I referred to in this video:

 You should consider all of the questions above before you decide which tests to send to which colleges.
 We recommend creating a spreadsheet to keep track of these things, because it’s likely you will end up sending different scores to different schools!
-And remember, most colleges require that even if you self-report your scores through the Common App, UC application or the college’s own application, you need to send scores directly through the appropriate testing agency (College Board for SAT, subject tests and AP scores; ACT for the ACT exam).
+You should include on that spreadsheet whether each college requires you to send scores directly from the testing agencies (College Board for SAT, subject tests and AP scores; ACT for the ACT exam), or whether they will accept self-reported scores through the Common App, UC Application or the college’s own application.
+More and more colleges today will accept the scores that you self-report.

 We hope this helps as you determine which test scores you should send to colleges!